Neil Finn: Charity work

 In 1986, Finn performed with The Rock Party, a charity project initiated by the National Campaign Against Drug Abuse (NCADA) that included many Australasian musicians such as Reg Mombassa from Mental As Anything, Tim Finn, and Nick Seymour and Paul Hester of Crowded House.
 The Rock Party released a 12" single entitled "Everything To Live For".

 In December 2008, several of the 7 Worlds Collide lineup reconvened in Auckland, New Zealand to record The Sun Came Out, a charity album for Oxfam.

 In March 2009, Neil Finn, with his son Liam, joined Tim Finn on stage at Melbourne's charity Sound Relief concert at the Melbourne Cricket Ground, in support of the 2009 Victorian bushfires.
 Liam Finn played drums on a rendition of the Crowded House song "Weather With You".

 Film and television

 Finn has contributed solo music to various film and TV soundtracks including Rain, Boston Legal, Boston Public, The Waiting Game, Antz, and Sports Night.
 In 2012, Finn recorded the song "Song of the Lonely Mountain", which was featured in the end credits of Peter Jackson's film adaptation The Hobbit: An Unexpected Journey.

 Finn had a cameo acting role on the BBC Radio series Flight of the Conchords.

-In 2023, Finn provided a voice cameo for the Australian childrens TV series Bluey in the third season.
+In 2023, Finn provided a voice cameo for the Australian children's TV series Bluey in the third season.

 Personal life

 Finn married Sharon Dawn Johnson in February 1982.
 Finn and his wife have two sons, Liam Finn and Elroy Finn.
-Both sons are musicians.
+Both are musicians.